 Although 88 percent of those who identify as LGBTQ+ are currently in the workforce, 28 states still have no established workplace protections for this population.
-Data from Robert Wood Johnson indicates that 20 percent of LGBTQ+ job applicants have been discriminated against on the basis of their orientation and identity.
-The Human Rights Council reports that nearly 60 percent non-LGBTQ+ workers said it was “unprofessional” to talk about sexual orientation, or even same-sex relationships, in the workplace.
+Data from Robert Wood Johnson indicates that 20 percent of LGBTQ+ job applicants have been discriminated against based on their orientation and identity.
+The Human Rights Council reports that nearly 60 percent of non-LGBTQ+ workers said it was “unprofessional” to talk about sexual orientation, or even same-sex relationships, in the workplace.
 This may be one of the main reasons why 46 percent of LGBTQ+ remain closeted at work.
 Additionally, trans men and women both report high rates of harassment at work, though trans women report markedly higher rates.

-Nobody likes to feel marginalized, harassed or discriminated against at work.
+Nobody likes to feel marginalized, harassed, or discriminated against at work.
 Our livelihoods and very survival are attached to our workplace experiences, and we can feel trapped between maintaining our dignity and feeding ourselves if we feel like we’re being treated unfairly.
 LGBTQ+ employees face this reality every single day.

-At School: Bullying, LGBTQ+ Stigma and Addiction
+At School: Bullying, LGBTQ+ Stigma, and Addiction

 The relationship between bullying and substance abuse has been well documented, and LGBTQ+ students are routinely the targets of bullying and derision by their classmates.
-Data from GLAAD indicates that 49 percent of LGBTQ+ students have experienced cyberbullying; nearly 57 percent didn’t report being bullied because they didn’t think anything would come of it; 62 percent said the school did nothing about their bullying claims when reported; 74 percent have been verbally harassed because of their sexual orientation and over 16 percent have been physically assaulted for the same reason.
-Over 22 percent were physically harassed and over 11 percent were physically assaulted because of their gender expression.
+Data from GLAAD indicates that 49 percent of LGBTQ+ students have experienced cyberbullying; nearly 57 percent didn’t report being bullied because they didn’t think anything would come of it; 62 percent said the school did nothing about their bullying claims when reported; 74 percent have been verbally harassed because of their sexual orientation, and over 16 percent have been physically assaulted for the same reason.
+Over 22 percent were physically harassed, and over 11 percent were physically assaulted because of their gender expression.

-At Home: Stigma, Judgment and Shaming from Family
+At Home: Stigma, Judgment, and Shaming from Family

 Perhaps nowhere in life do stigma and addiction overlap more than in the home.
-The family unit is supposed to be the place where we find comfort, support, compassion, understanding and acceptance.
+The family unit is supposed to be the place where we find comfort, support, compassion, understanding, and acceptance.
 Yet, many LGBTQ teens and young adults face rejection from their parents, leading to alarming rates of homelessness and other socioeconomic hardship.
 Over 45 percent of LGBTQ+ homeless youth say they’re on the streets because of family rejection.
 Up to 70 percent of homeless youth engage in alcohol or drug abuse to cope with life on the streets.
 LGBTQ+ individuals are more than twice as likely as heterosexual men and women to have a mental health disorder in their lifetime.